 Amy takes a participatory, creative approach to evaluation to maximize both stakeholder involvement and usability of results.
-She has 6 years of experience in evaluation.
 Amy applies The Improve Group’s Community-Responsive ApproachSM to make evaluation inclusive and accessible.
-She ensures utilization by engaging stakeholders through creative approaches; crafting relevant evaluation questions and data collection tools that align; and ensuring reports serve their audiences and use.
+She ensures utilization by engaging stakeholders through qualitative and quantitative approaches; crafting relevant evaluation questions and data collection tools that align (e.g., surveys, interviews, focus groups); analyzing quantitative and qualitative data in partnership with stakeholders; and ensuring reports serve their audiences.
+Clients appreciate working with Amy because of her responsiveness, adaptability, and focus on ensuring results are useful to their organization and stakeholders.

 Qualitative evaluation and research